-But if we keep that story in our heads…then we are simply avoiding facing the fake stories we tell ourselves and other possible realities.
+But if we keep that story in our heads that men are intimidated by us…then we are simply avoiding facing the fake stories we tell ourselves about why we can’ get a guy.

 Realities such as:

-2) or the other fake story we often tell ourselves; that…we prefer living with the internal story in our minds of ‘they’re intimidated by me’ than feeling with our deep, inner yearning in our heart and body for a fully directed man to enter our life.
+Number 2 – Or the other fake story we often tell ourselves.
+That…we prefer living with the internal story in our minds of ‘guys are intimidated by me’ than feeling how much we yearn for a deep attachment to a guy.

 Here is an inconvenient truth.